AmericanCouncils/kalinka/README.md

 thing is that it lets you find out everything you need about the user to determine what they're allowed to do.

-Guards may also have an `object`, which is the resource that the subject is trying to get at.
+Policies may also accept an `object`, which is the resource that the subject is trying to get at.
 You'll need to write a Guard class for each specific type of resource that has special policies.
 For example, suppose you have Documents that allow access based on whether or not the user owns that particular document, and/or